 USA July 20 – 29, 2017 in Glenmoore, Pennsylvania at Camp Hill Beaver Run

-The USA courses are sponsored by ATHENA and therapeutic eurythmists who are members are eligible to apply for grants via firstname.lastname@example.org
+USA: The course is sponsored by ATHENA and therapeutic eurythmists who are members are eligible to apply for grants via firstname.lastname@example.org

-(in the subject field please write “Chicago”, “Peredur” or “Beaver Run” and your name)
+(in the subject field please write “Beaver Run” and your name)

 Jan Ranck was a student of Lea van der Pals and is a colleague of her successor in this field, Annemarie Baeschlin, and was involved with compositional and editorial suggestions for their publication “Ton-Heileurythmie”, Verlag am Goetheanum 1991, published in English in 2009 as “Tone Eurythmy Therapy” by the Medical Section at the Goetheanum.
 Born in the USA, she studied music and comparative arts at Indiana University in Bloomington.
-She accompanied the London Stage Group on their 1976 USA tour and went on to study eurythmy in Dornach with Lea van der Pals.
-She was a faculty member of the Eurythmeum in Dornach and The London School of Eurythmy.
-After completing a eurythmy therapy training in Stuttgart in 1989 she moved to Israel and is currently the founding director of the Jerusalem Eurythmy Ensemble (1990) and the Jerusalem Academy of Eurythmy (1992).
+She accompanied the London Stage Group on their 1976 USA tour and went on to study eurythmy at the Eurythmeum in Dornach, where she subsequently served as a teacher.
+In 1984 she joined the faculty of The London School of Eurythmy.
+She left there to complete a training in eurythmy therapy in Stuttgart in 1989, moving afterward to Israel, where she is currently the founding director of the Jerusalem Eurythmy Ensemble (1990) and the Jerusalem Academy of Eurythmy (1992).
 She is also an instructor in the Jerusalem Waldorf Teacher Bachelor Program in David Yellin Academic College, and a guest teacher in various venues worldwide, including the Goetheanum and the MA Program in Eurythmy held in Emerson College and Spring Valley.
 She is the representative for Israel in the International Department of Eurythmy Therapy (“Eurythmy Therapy Forum”) and has held the course in Tone Eurythmy Therapy at various venues on the British Isles and in the USA.